Although you're entering your "golden years," you may worry that being an older adult actually means you'll have more tarnish than shine.

 "You do go through changes in your 70s and beyond.
 But many of the adverse effects of aging that people assume are inevitable are not," she says.
 "It's about lifelong maintenance.
 If you adopt healthy habits and stick with them throughout your life, you improve your chances of living longer and being an active senior."

-Here, Baeza addresses some common myths related to aging and offers advice on things you can do to stay healthy, vibrant and sharp as you age.
+Here, Baeza addresses 8 common myths related to aging and offers advice on things you can do to stay healthy, vibrant and sharp as you age.

 Though many people believe this, the opposite is true.
 Studies have shown that lack of physical activity raises your risk of obesity, heart disease and diabetes, among other conditions.
 And it can result in more doctor visits and hospitalizations.